solonas13/ius/README.md

 ius: indexing uncertain strings
 ===============================

-Implementation of several algorithms for indexing uncertain (weighted) strings.
+This repository maintains the implementation of several new algorithms for <b>indexing uncertain (weighted) strings<\b>.

 Requirements
 ===